Yu Bing (Eastern Jin): Succession issues

 Emperor Cheng of Jin grew ill in 342.
 False edicts were published, forbidding any ministers from entering the palace.
 However, Yu Bing suspected something was amiss and upon further investigation, the edicts were proven to be forged.
 The emperor's children, Sima Pi and Sima Yi were both still young and not fit to rule.
 Yu Bing and Yu Yi's sister, Yu Wenjun was the mother of Emperor Cheng, and for this reason the brothers were able to have a strong presence in the state.
 They feared that if either one of Cheng's sons were to ascend, their ties to the throne will become more distant which in turn will diminish their influence.
 Thus, they proposed that another nephew of theirs, Sima Yue, be made to succeed his brother to the throne.
 This was met with remonstration from He Chong, who believed that the emperor's son should succeed, but Yu Bing ignored him.

 Yu Bing was among the few to receive Emperor Cheng's final testament.
 After his death, Sima Yue ascended the throne and became Emperor Kang.
 While the new emperor mourned, Yu Bing and He Chong took care of government affairs for him.
 In 343, Yu Bing supported Yu Yi's decision to launch a joint attack with Former Liang and Murong Huang against Later Zhao, although he was in the minority that advocated for this.
 However, not long after, when the Zhao administrator, Dai Kai (戴開), defected to Jin, Yu Yi used this as a pretext to stage his northern expedition against Zhao.
-In order to help Yu Yi, Yu Bing requested to be moved to border command, so the court place him in command of Jingzhou, Jiangzhou, Ningzhou, Yizhou, Lianzhou, Jiaozhou, Guangzhou and four commandaries of Yuzhou.
+In order to help Yu Yi, Yu Bing requested to be moved to border command, so the court place him in command of Jingzhou, Jiangzhou, Ningzhou, Yizhou, Lianzhou, Jiaozhou, Guangzhou and four commanderies of Yuzhou.
 Yu Bing then moved out of the capital to camp at Wuchang.

 In November 344, while Yu Yi's campaign was still going on, Emperor Kang became deathly ill.
 In similar fashion, the emperor's eldest son, Sima Dan, was only a child.
 Yu Bing and Yu Yi were once again pushing for a brother to succeed him, this time being Sima Yu.
 However, He Chong successfully convinced the dying emperor to go with Sima Dan, much to the anger of the Yu brothers.
 Sima Dan ascended the throne as Emperor Mu of Jin with Empress Dowager Chu acting on his behalf.

 Just one month later, Yu Bing would fall sick as well.
 Empress Dowager Chu tried to summon him to help her in the government, but Bing could not respond.
 He eventually succumbed and died on December 29, 344.
 He was posthumously named Zhongchang and posthumously appointed Palace Attendant and Minister of Works.
 His daughter, Yu Daolian became the empress to Emperor Fei of Jin in 365.